gultekinmg/VoiceFont.js/README.md

-After now people shall talk like muzik at wide range of effects. imagine when u say "Don`t do that" people hears you like drums playing at background.... or soft as a flute spreads at space.
+After now people shall talk like muzik at wide range of effects. imagine when u say "Don`t do that" people hears you like drums playing at background.... or soft as a flute spreads at space. or music and voice togetehr, Tough scores injected phonetics requires detailed work.
+But at easy you can record your phonetics at a simulated score.

 Beside, it is too easy to create a new voice instrument charachter just implementing a few phonetics.